emhudson/emhudson.github.io/content/authors/admin/_index.md

 - Evolution of Behavior
 - Bird Culture
 - Using data for conservation
-- Levelling up in Python
+- Learning new languages
+- Data visualization

 role: evolutionary biologist and data fanatic